mharen/mharen.github.io/_posts/2009/2009-12-21-bad-haircuts.md

 Awesome.
 “So have you been working in this business long?”

-“No…this place just opened and they were hiring so…here we are!”
+“No...this place just opened and they were hiring so...here we are!”
 </blockquote>

-Hmmm so no training required at all…awesome.
-So she’s cutting my hair and doing the clippers and scissors and clippers and scissors and *back again *to clippers…?
+Hmmm so no training required at all...awesome.
+So she’s cutting my hair and doing the clippers and scissors and clippers and scissors and *back again *to clippers...?
 I’m detecting a problem.
 It seems she’s going back and forth—temple to temple—with the clippers and moving towards the top of my head as she goes.
 I suggest that we stop with the clippers
 <blockquote>

 “hmmm that’s probably enough with the clippers”

-“I know, I just can’t get it even…” buzzzzzzz
+“I know, I just can’t get it even...” buzzzzzzz

-“Ok, it looks good…no—yep it’s great—no…no—ok there, now it’s great.”
-No more need for those clippers…or scissors.
+“Ok, it looks good...no—yep it’s great—no...no—ok there, now it’s great.”
+No more need for those clippers...or scissors.
 “We’re done here.” (it went something like that).
 </blockquote>

 So I was done and had what I guess was just a hack job that resembled something like this: